fleetdm/fleet/docs/Contributing/API-for-contributors.md

 ### Device-authenticated routes

 Device-authenticated routes are routes used by the Fleet Desktop application.
-Unlike most other routes, they are not authenticated with a Fleet user's API token, they use a device-specific token.
+Unlike most other routes, Fleet user's API token does not authenticate them.
+They use a device-specific token.

 #### Get device's host